Immersive-Foundation/IMM/README.md

 ## IMM Basics

 IMM files store binary data.
 Scenegraph and animation metadata is uncompressed binary for easy streaming and rapid parsing of large files.
 This usually represents a negligible fraction of a film's file size.
 On the other hand, all asset data is binary compressed for efficient storage, with a specific compression tailored for each container type.
 The asset data is readable in random order, and it is recommended the playback engine loads it on demand and streamlined in and out of memory as needed by the scenegraph and animation timeline.
-The reference player in the Imm repository shows how to do this.
+The reference player in the IMM repository shows how to do this.

 ## Versioning